 I’m sure there may be a way someone could write Excel code to validate email addresses using regular expressions or syntax rules.
 I didn’t want to take that path, as I’m not a coder.
-In doing some research, I also noticed that there were more possibilities for valid email addresses than I realized.
+While researching, I noticed more possibilities for valid email addresses than I realized.
 Here are a few examples:

 - They can contain the “+” sign even though many systems disallow this character.
-For example, Google allows you to use the plus sign for their version of disposable email addresses.
+For example, Gmail allows you to use the plus sign for their version of disposable email addresses.

 - They can contain multiple periods.

-- The top-level domains are not always 3 letters like .com, .net or .org.
-All country codes are two letters and then there are TLDs like .travel or .museum
+- Top-level domains are not always 3 letters like .com, .net or .org.
+All country codes are two letters, and then there are TLDs like .travel or .museum.

 - They can contain hyphens.

-- Email addressas are case-insensitive.
-It doesn’t matter if you us upper or lower case letters.
+- Email addresses are case-insensitive.
+It doesn’t matter if you use upper or lowercase letters.

 If you want to get the specifics, there is a standard RFC 822 document for internet messaging.

-After scrolling through these Excel address lists, I settled on two rules, which could identify most of the bad email address entries.
-These aren’t email addressing laws or absolutes.
-Instead, these are simple rules to knock out 95% of the badly formatted addresses.
+After scrolling through these Excel address lists, I settled on two rules, identifying most of the bad email address entries.
+These aren’t email-addressing laws or absolutes.
+Instead, these are simple rules to cut 95% of the badly formatted email addresses.